 That’s why I want you to learn about the signs and symptoms of a miscarriage.
 What are the causes of why some women miscarry and how you can reduce the risk of experiencing one.

-I never experienced a miscarriage personally, (Update: I experienced a miscarriage in August 2020) So Now, I do know what it’s like to experience one.
-I also have family members and friends who have.
+I experienced a miscarriage in August 2020.
+I also have family members and friends who have as well.
 It’s so hard watching them go through it.
 Not knowing what to say or what not to say other than “I am so sorry”.

 Even though experiencing a miscarriage is very common and part of the conceiving a baby process, it’s still hard and heartbreaking for parents to be.

-I hope this article gives you much needed insight about miscarriages, so you can be more informed.
+I hope this article gives you much needed insight about the signs and symptoms of a miscarriage, so you can be more informed.

 Read this next: